Home Staging

 Plants can be used inside or outside to improve the look and feel of any space.
 Depending on the type of plant utilized, every space in the home can benefit from a little touch of Mother Nature.

-Drawbacks of Home Staging with Plants
+Drawbacks of Designing with Plants

 Not every aspect of utilizing plants in staging designs is universally positive.
 Using any living materials in a staging design does have some negative connotations for some stagers and clients.